The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 There will be three exams:

 Exams will be taken on paper on campus in designated exam rooms.
-In the event that in-person exams are not allowed due to campus closure or room occupancy restriction, exams will be delivered remotely.
+Remote exams proctored over Zoom are available in exceptional circumstances.

-Students who are enrolled in another course with a conflicting final exam time may take the CS 61A final exam in the next exam slot: 3pm-6pm on Tuesday, 5/10.
-Proof of enrollment in a conflicting course will be required.
-This information will be collected around 2-3 weeks before the final exam.
+Students who are enrolled in another course with a conflicting final exam time may take the CS 61A final exam in the next final exam slot: 8am-11am on Thursday 12/15.

 Accommodations (DSP and Otherwise)

 We will provide appropriate accommodations to all students enrolled in Berkeley's Disabled Students Program (DSP).
-To ensure that you recieve the appropriate accommodations, have your DSP specialist send us a letter confirming your status and accommodations.
+To ensure that you receive the appropriate accommodations, have your DSP specialist submit a letter confirming your status and accommodations.
 We also aim to provide fair and appropriate accommodations to any students who, because of extenuating circumstances, may need them.
 For information on how to request accommodations, please see the "Accommodations Appointments" section below.

 If you're not enrolled in DSP, or are in the process of being onboarded by DSP, you may still be eligible for accommodations.
 You may also be eligible for accommodations if serious extenuating circumstances should come up during the semester.

-If you believe you may require accommodations, please visit this calendar to book a short (20-minute) appointment with our Student Support TA, Cooper Bedin.
-You can also reach them via email at at firstname.lastname@example.org.
+If you believe you may require accommodations, please visit this calendar to book a short (20-minute) appointment with one of our student support TAs.
+You can also reach us at any time to discuss accommodations by emailing firstname.lastname@example.org.

 The online textbook for the course is Composing Programs, which was created specifically for this course, based on the classic textbook Structure and Interpretation of Computer Programs.
 Readings for each lecture appear in the course schedule.
 We recommend that you complete the readings before attending lecture.